IrishBruseForks/Final-Year-Project/Documentation/IdeaOutline.md

   - **M.U.I:** (Googles Material UI library and style guide).
 A cutting-edge library with a sleek and highly professional aesthetic, elevating the application's style without compromising user-friendliness.

 - **Backend:**
-  - **DynamoDB Database:** For storing messages and read receipts as well as any link from bots.
+  - **MongoDB Database:** For storing messages and read receipts as well as any links and data from bots.
   - **Bots:** Bot are ways of extending the application with extra functionality.
   - **API:** Bots can have access to external apis such as:
     -  Weather Api